-With astonishing progressions in the nature of smartphone cameras, it’s winding up amazingly simple to take proficient looking photographs without a costly expert camera.
-In spite of the fact that the iPhone camera as of now creates astounding photographs by itself, there are huge amounts of hacks out there for taking your iPhone camera to the following level.
-While your iPhone camera won’t compare to something like this, it is more than sufficient for taking awesome photographs.
-What’s more, in the event that you need to take preferable photographs over the normal iPhone picture taker, these 11 hints will show you how to take good photos with an iPhone and enable you to wind up an iPhone camera expert.
+With astonishing progressions in the nature of smartphone cameras, it’s winding up amazingly simple to take expert looking photographs without a costly expert camera.
+In spite of the fact that the iPhone camera as of now creates astounding photographs by itself, there are huge amounts of hacks out there for taking your iPhone camera to the next level.

 1. The Rule of Thirds